Axway/api-builder-standalone-tech-enablement/03_containerization/project/product-review-service/README.md

+WIP

 # Product-Review Microservice Dockerisation

-THIS CHAPTER IS WIP:
+THIS CHAPTER IS BASED ON THE DEMO SERVICES BUT IS IN WIP:
-* Update content according to the service
+* Update content according to the product-review service
 * Add the architecture diagram with Docker involved